thecognifly/CogniFly-STL/Cognifly_T265/readme.md

 ### Flashing the FC
 - Double check you are using the correct firmware version.
 - Make sure you set the flight controller to DFU mode before trying to flash a new firmware.
-### Some motors overheat
+### Motors overheat
 If some motors are hotter than the others, it is possible that they are not calibrated properly.
 To calibrate them, download [BLHeli](https://github.com/blheli-configurator/blheli-configurator/releases) and follow:
-- Take the propellers off
+- Take the propellers off.
-- Unplug the battery
+- Unplug the battery.
-- Connect to the FC
+- Connect to the FC.
-- Open BL-heli configurator as administrator (or root)
+- Open BL-heli configurator as administrator (or root).
 - Go to motors, check the acknowledgement and follow the calibration instructions.

 ## Acknowledgements